 What we don’t favor:

 - For what you pay for – I expected a little more in two departments: attribution tracking (or dynamic payouts) and multi-channel reporting.
 For attribution – I’d expect that you would be able to split commissions based on different referrers in the line (based on assigned value) on each given sale if needed.
 On the multi-channel reporting side, seeing all the various touch points/referrers in a line of a sale happening so you can analyze patterns.
-As of March 2018 (when I submitted these to the GrowSumo Development Backlog) there is no plans to build this into the product.
+Update: As of Feb.
+2019 and according to staff, some variance of this feature is in the works.

 Best Enterprise/ 360 Affiliate Management Platform – Impact (formally, Impact Radius).